skychatorg/skychat-cli-python/README.md

 # skychat-tui

-Vibe coded client for [skych.at](https://skych.at), built with Python and curses.
+Vibe coded CLI client for [skych.at](https://skych.at), built with Python and curses.

 ## Install